ben2d2/Resume/README.md

 #### SOFTWARE ENGINEER, OPTUM; NASHVILLE, TN — MARCH 2018 - MAY 2019

 Full-stack engineer on multiple projects covering application development on the front and back ends, application analytics, deployments with continuous integration and ChatOps, and database management.
-- Team was assigned to build an Initiative(Campaign) Manager tool
+- Assigned along with the team to build an Initiative(Campaign) Manager tool
-- Primary contributor to Python/Django application with a robust API
+- Contributed to a Python/Django application with a robust API
 - Responsible for maintaining ReactJS web application
 - Responsible for maintaining a mobile communications application,web application, and API
 - Managed client relations and software support